Effect-TS/effect/packages/rpc/README.md

 }) {}

-// Request to retrieve a list of users export class UserList extends Schema.TaggedRequest<UserList>()( "UserList",
+// Request to retrieve a list of users export class UserList extends Schema.TaggedRequest<UserList>()("UserList", {
-  Schema.Never, // Indicates that no errors are expected Schema.Array(User), // Specifies that the response is an array of Users {}
+  failure: Schema.Never, // Indicates that no errors are expected
+  success: Schema.Array(User), // Specifies that the response is an array of Users
+  payload: {}
-) {}
+}) {}

-// Request to retrieve a user by ID export class UserById extends Schema.TaggedRequest<UserById>()( "UserById",
+// Request to retrieve a user by ID export class UserById extends Schema.TaggedRequest<UserById>()("UserById", {
-  Schema.String, // Indicates that errors, if any, will be returned as strings User, // Specifies that the response is a User
+  failure: Schema.String, // Indicates that errors, if any, will be returned as strings
+  success: User, // Specifies that the response is a User
-  {
+  payload: {
     id: Schema.String
   }
-) {}
+}) {}

 // Request to create a new user export class UserCreate extends Schema.TaggedRequest<UserCreate>()( "UserCreate",
-  Schema.Never, // Indicates that no errors are expected User, // Specifies that the response is a User
   {
+    failure: Schema.Never, // Indicates that no errors are expected
+    success: User, // Specifies that the response is a User
+    payload: {
       name: Schema.String
+    }
   }
 ) {}
 ```